YunRuiHuang/ICSI499Project/database/readme.md

   - method = PUT

-    summary: update the item information, return JSON of item
+    summary: update the item information, return success or err

-    description: This method require the item owner first login, in *body* should including user id, item name, item location, and the cookie id and timestamp to identify the user is owner
+    description: This method require the item id, in *body* should including user id, item name, item location.

+- Search Item (by user id)

+  - PATH = /item/userid/:userId

+  - method = GET

+    summary: Search items from database base on user id, return items information list

+    description: This method using the user id to search all the items under this user id.

+- Search Item (by item id)

+  - PATH = /item/itemid/:itemId

+  - method = GET

+    summary: Search items from database base on item id, return item information or err

+    description: This method using the item id to search item.

+- Search Item (by item name)

+  - PATH = /item/name

+  - method = GET

+    summary: Search items from database base on name, return items information list

+    description:  This method using the item name to search all the items with this item name.

 - Search Item

-  - PATH = /item
+  - PATH = /item/keyword

   - method = GET

-    summary: Search items from database base on keyword, return JSON list
+    summary: Search items from database base on keyword, return item id list

-    description: This method can receive a list of keyword and return a list of item id which sort by the most similarly (which the keyword show up the most) , in *body* require a value **keyword** as a list which contain list of keyword
+    description: This method can receive a list of keyword and return a list of item id which sort by the most similarly (which the keyword show up the most) and how many times this id show up as times value , in *body* require a value **keyword** as a list which contain list of keyword